Speech Language Pathology (SLP)

 3, 3/0

-Pre-requisites: SLP 302, SLP 303, SLP 314.
-Effects of hearing loss upon speech perception, speech production, and language development; amplification options and intervention strategies for the hearing impaired; classroom acoustics; definition, diagnosis, and management of central auditory processing disorders.
+Pre-requisites: SLP 303, SLP 314.
+Effects of hearing loss upon speech perception, speech production, and language development; amplification and intervention options for individuals with hearing loss; tinnitus assessment and treatment options; vestibular system assessment; classroom acoustics; definition, diagnosis, and management of auditory processing disorders.
 Offered fall only.

 SLP 402 AUDIOLOGY IN THE SCHOOLS